 Someone needed to step up and do the right thing.
-While most ed-tech startups are helping children 'crack' exams, we asked ourselves: should we open another McDonald’s or provide children food with nutritious food?
+At Open Door, we asked ourselves: should we open another McDonald’s or provide children food with nutritious food?

 1. Driven by questions, not lectures: When teachers teach, they tend to speak a lot.
-You look at a teacher speaking at you.
-AtUnbox, you are fully involved in learning.
-You ask you questions and keep you thinking at every step of your learning.
+They tend to give away the answers.
+Children end up merely look at a teacher speaking at them and feeling that they are learning.
+Open Door makes good questions a part of teaching.

 Fast food or nutritious food

-We had the option of teaching you very well and making the subject really ‘easy’ for you.
-We could have taught you by speaking in an interesting manner or showing fascinating graphics.
-You would have enjoyed that teaching.
+We had the option of teaching children very well and making the subject really ‘easy’ for them.
+We could have made teaching tools in which teaching happens in an interesting manner or by showing fascinating graphics.
+Children (and even teachers and parents) would have enjoyed that teaching.
 But, it would have only created a delusion of learning.

 We know that learning happens when you think on your own.That is why, we chose a path that will make you put some effort but it will make you stronger in the process.